 Although researchers are continually developing new ways to treat mesothelioma, doctors have depended on some tried and true techniques for decades.
 Thoracentesis, a technique developed in the mid-19th century, is still widely used today.

 Gain access to trust funds, grants and other forms of compensation for you or your loved ones.

-During thoracentesis for pleural mesothelioma patients, doctors remove excess fluid that often accumulates between the lungs and the pleura, a thin membrane that envelops the lungs and aids in breathing.
+For pleural mesothelioma patients, a procedure that is sometimes performed is called a thoracentesis, also known as pleurocentesis, where doctors remove excess fluid that often accumulates between the lungs and the pleura, a thin membrane that envelops the lungs and aids in breathing.
 This fluid buildup, known as pleural effusion, is a primary symptom of mesothelioma that can cause a considerable amount of pain and discomfort.

 A small amount of fluid in the pleura is normal.
 But if cancer or another condition causes pleural effusion, doctors can extract the excess fluid with a hollow needle, or cannula.
 They can then perform a pleural fluid analysis, which may help determine the cause of the effusion (if a diagnosis has not been confirmed).
 In addition to this diagnostic role, doctors often perform the procedure to alleviate respiratory issues that occur as the fluid accumulates.

 Before the procedure, doctors first take a chest X-ray to see the extent of the problem.
 It also allows them to determine the best location to insert the needle.
 Other tests may also be performed, including blood tests, a CT scan or ultrasound.